Financial-Times/engineering-progression/README.md

 This repository is the single source of truth for the competencies and level definitions for Engineering roles in the CTO organisation at the FT.

-Keeping this framework in GitHub allows us to document changes and discussions about changes using GitHub's Issues and Pull Requests.
-Storing it in this way allows us to version it and release any changes.
+Keeping this framework in GitHub means we can use issues and pull requests to track and discuss changes to the competencies and role descriptions.
+Storing it in this way also allows us to version it and release any changes.

-This framework can be used in it's raw form (YAML files), but it is also availble via JSON endpoint, which means other things can be built off it (eg a Google Sheet)
+This framework can be used in its raw form (YAML files), but it is also availble via JSON endpoint, which means other things can be built off it (eg a Google Sheet)

 ## Engineering Competencies